 - Purchase the complete Expat Arrivals Angola Guide (PDF)

 Transport and driving in Angola are some of the most challenging aspects of living in the country.
-Much of the road infrastructure was destroyed and neglected during years of conflict, and despite efforts to rebuild, many of its roads are still riddled with potholes and few of them are paved.
+Much of the road infrastructure was destroyed and neglected during years of conflict, and despite efforts to rebuild, much of the network is still riddled with potholes and little is paved.

 Public transport in Angola

-Angolan public transport largely comprises poorly maintained blue-and-white minivan taxis or buses that are known for their reckless driving as they careen in and out of the gridlocked city traffic.
+Angolan public transport is largely comprised of poorly maintained blue-and-white minivan taxis or buses that are known for their reckless driving as they careen in and out of the gridlocked city traffic.

 There are a few privately-owned taxi companies in Luanda, but cabs are not common on the city streets.
 Uber does not have a presence in Angola, although there is a local company called Kubinga that uses the same remote ride-hailing model as Uber.

 Due to poor safety standards, expats rarely use public transport in Angola, rather opting for a vehicle and a driver.

 Many roads in Angola can’t be negotiated without a four-wheel-drive vehicle, and factors such as wandering livestock and heavily overloaded vehicles mean that expecting the unexpected is the best course of action.